 Best camera phones

-Camera quality is now a major consideration for phone buyers who want to take crisp, dynamic photographs and video footage.
-The rise of photo-sharing apps and cloud storage has also meant that you can store thousands of photos taken on a tiny device, and share them instantly with friends, family and followers.
+Camera quality is now a major consideration for phone buyers who want to take crisp, dynamic photos and video footage.
+The rise of photo-sharing apps and cloud storage has also meant you can store thousands of photos taken on a tiny device, and share them instantly with friends, family and followers.

 Choosing a camera phone